Published: Mar 9, 2024

 body: JSON.stringify({

-service_id: process.env.EMAIL_SERVICE_ID,
+service_id: process.env.EMAILJS_SERVICE_ID,

-template_id: process.env.EMAIL_TEMPLATE_ID,
+template_id: process.env.EMAILJS_TEMPLATE_ID,

-user_id: process.env.EMAIL_USER_ID,
+user_id: process.env.EMAILJS_PUBLIC_KEY,

-accessToken: process.env.EMAIL_ACCESS_TOKEN,
+accessToken: process.env.EMAILJS_ACCESS_TOKEN,

 template_params: {